SLajuwomi/Cowboy_Cards/GITWORKFLOW.md

 #### 7. Stay up-to-date

-Before creating a pull request, it is `essential` to integrate the latest changes from the sprint branch of the original repository.
+Before creating a pull request, it is **_essential_** to integrate the latest changes from the sprint branch of the original repository.
 This minimizes the risk of merge conflicts.
+If you have **uncommitted** changes, you can commit them with `git commit` or stash them with `git stash` first.
 Run `git pull upstream [name of sprint branch]`.
+To retrieve any stashed changes, run `git stash pop`.

 Review the updates and reconcile any differences between them and your code.
 Use your IDE or a text editor to carefully review the conflicting code and choose the correct changes.